 - Bleeding from your bottom or blood in your bowel movements, even if only occasional, should never be ignored

-- A change in bowel habits for longer than a week
+- A change in bowel habits for longer than two weeks

 – going to the toilet more frequently

 – feeling that the bowel does not completely empty